Devblog artikkel om Agder, nr. 10

 Different Stakeholders - Different Priorities and Goals

-- Grønt senter (Green Center).
+- Grønt Senter Teateret (Green Center Teateret).
 Focuses on how to create a greener and more sustainable society.
 Managed by Klimaalliansen (see below), Kristiansand municipality, and Stiftelsen Miljøfyrtårn (see below).

 - Klimaalliansen (Climate Alliance).
 Gives advice to firms and organisations that wants to learn about climate issues and the environment.
 Collaborates with Stiftelsen Miljøfyrtårn (see below).

-- Stiftelsen Miljøfyrtårn (Environment Lighthouse).
-A national organization that gives advise to stakeholders in public and private sector that would like to certify their environmental work.
-Founded by Kristiansand municipality through the project "sustainable local communities".
+- Stiftelsen Miljøfyrtårn (Foundation Environment Lighthouse).
+A national organization that gives advise to stakeholders in the public and the private sector that would like to certify their environmental work.
+Founded by Kristiansand municipality through the project "Sustainable local communities".

-Framtiden i våre hender, Grønt senter, Klimaalliansen, og Stiftelsen Miljøfyrtårn are examples of organizations that work primarily within civil society, or else uses it as a basis for their work.
+Framtiden i Våre Hender, Grønt Senter Teateret, Klimaalliansen, og Stiftelsen Miljøfyrtårn are examples of organizations that work primarily in civil society, or use it as a basis for their work.
 There are several similar organizations in Agder.
 They all do good work.
 Some among them collaborate, but for the most they do not collaborate.
-There are several reasons for this, including formal and financial reasons, together with the ever-recurring argument of lack of time.
-The NGO Forum Sør in Kristiansand is a good example of this.
-It was active during the 1990s and later, as a collaborative and coordinating network for organizations that worked internationally (Note 5).
+There are several reasons for this, including formal and financial reasons, together with the ever-recurring argument of lack of human and financial resoures.
+Forum Sør, an NGO, is a good example of this.
+It was active in Kristiansand in the 1990s and forward, as a collaborative and coordinating network for organizations that worked internationally (Note 6).

 The public sector – including politicians and political parties – have to join in.
 Kristiansand municipality is active in several areas, including circular economy, climate, environment, the green shift, and social innovation, and it is involved in some of the activities mentioned above.
 The city's Business region is a GRESS Project under Interreg Europe, established in response to the pandemic.
 Its goal is to create employment and support a sustainable private sector.
 Furthermore, Kristiansand municipality is presently establishing a Center for Sustainability which will focus on the green shift, including realizing its climate- and environment goals.
 A new and interesting initiative is "Green New Deal", a proposed project by Kristiansand municipality.
 According to a preliminary project idea it will, among others, (a) protect and build local communities when it comes to extreme weather, (b) give priority to infrastructure that reduces greenhouse gas emissions, and (c) realize a transport system based on renewable energy.
 Green New Deal will be implemented through a transparent and inclusive process that involve all groups and stakeholders, as available in the public sector, civil society, and the private sector.